Skill Demand Index

 Frequently Asked Questions

 Yes.
-PMP certification appears in 0.5% of scored job postings on ShouldApply, making it a growing skill in the current market.
-Based on 20 analyzed jobs, demand is steady across multiple role types.
+PMP Certification appears in 0.4% of scored job postings on ShouldApply, making it a growing skill in the current market.
+Based on 21 analyzed jobs, demand is steady across multiple role types.

 The median required depth is L1.
 Many positions accept basic to intermediate proficiency.

-The most common pairings are Project Management Experience, Communication Skills, Stakeholder Management, IT Project Management, Degree.
-Strengthening these alongside PMP certification improves your fit across more positions.
+The most common pairings are Project Management Experience, Bachelor's degree, Communication Skills, Project Management, IT Project Management.
+Strengthening these alongside PMP Certification improves your fit across more positions.

-Top roles: Project Management, Other, Operations, Software Engineering.
-Project Management positions have the highest demand at 65% of all PMP certification jobs.
+Top roles: Project Management, Other, Product Management, Operations.
+Project Management positions have the highest demand at 62% of all PMP Certification jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.